 By the end of 2013, two thirds of Queensland was drought declared including the majority of the western and central harvest zones.
 This situation became worse in 2014 with 90% of the state drought declared by the end of the year.
-Although there were no reported disease outbreaks during 2014 the macropod management unit did received reports of weak, and in some cases dead macropods, attributed to drought, throughout the harvest zones.
+These widespread drought conditions continue across most of the Queensland commercial harvest zones in 2015.
+Although there were no reported disease outbreaks during 2015 the macropod management unit did received reports of weak, and in some cases dead macropods, attributed to drought, throughout the harvest zones.
 Very high incidences of macropod road kill was reported from some sections of Queensland highways.
 Of particular note the roads around Longreach including the Landsborough highway through to Barcaldine.